Dev Joshi

-Dev Joshi (Dev Dushyant Kumar Joshi, born 28 November 2000) is an Indian television actor known for portraying the role of Baalveer in Baalveer franchise.
+Dev Dushyant Kumar Joshi (born 28 November 2000) is an Indian television actor known for portraying the role of Baalveer in Baalveer franchise.
 He has worked in more than 20 Gujarati movies and many advertisements.
 He is also known for playing the role of teenage Chandra Shekhar Azad in Chandrashekhar.

 Life and education

 Dev Joshi was brought up in Ahmedabad, Gujarat with his parents Dushyant Joshi and Devangna Joshi.
 He attends L.D.
 Arts College, Ahmedabad as a student of Political Science.

-On January 19, 2025, Dev Joshi became engaged to Aarthi Kharel in Nepal.
-On February 25, 2025, he married Aarthi Kharel.
+On January 19, 2025, Dev Joshi became engaged to Aarti Kharel in Nepal.
+On February 25, 2025, he married Aarti Kharel.

 Career

 Joshi, sometimes known as Baalveer, started acting at a young age in stage performances, theatre, advertisements and regional Gujarati shows.

 He made his debut on Hindi television as Young Shukra in 2009-2010 which aired on NDTV Imagine.
 He also played the lead role of Young Shaurya in Kashi - Ab Na Rahe Tera Kagaz Kora in 2010.

 In 2012, he was cast in the lead role for Baal Veer in Baalveer which aired on Sony SAB.
 After playing this role until 2016, he moved on to play teenage Chandra Shekhar Azad in Star Bharat's show Chandrashekhar.
 He returned to Sony SAB to play Baalveer in sequels, Baalveer Returns, Baalveer 3 and Baalveer 4.